rosshadden/thesis/07-conclusion.md

 \singlespacing

 - talk about the future
+	- stream data as it is read by the server
 	- stream updates to data
-	- make new requests benefit from the pipe somehow

 \doublespacing